 Use header tags strategically.
 Structure your content with H1, H2, and H3 tags that include local keywords naturally.
 Your H1 should clearly state what the page is about: "Group Fitness Classes in Phoenix – Yoga, HIIT, Spin & More"

 Optimize images with alt text.
-Every image should have descriptive alt text: "members working out at Iron Forge Fitness gym in Scottsdale"
+Every image should have descriptive alt text that helps search engines understand what the image shows.
+Include location when relevant: "members working out at Iron Forge Fitness gym in Scottsdale"

 Add schema markup.
-Local business schema helps search engines understand your business type, location, hours, and services — and can improve how your business appears in search results and AI Overviews.
+Local business schema helps search engines understand your business type, location, hours, and services.
+While technical, schema markup can improve how your business appears in search results.

-One of the most effective local SEO strategies for gyms is creating dedicated service pages for each city, neighborhood, or suburb you serve.
+One of the most effective local SEO strategies for gyms and fitness centers is creating dedicated service pages for each city, neighborhood, or suburb you serve.

 Each location page should include:

 Avoid creating thin, duplicate pages with just the city name changed.
 Google penalizes duplicate content.
-Write unique content for each location that provides real value to potential members.
+Instead, write unique content for each location that provides real value to potential members.

 Backlinks (links from other websites to yours) remain one of the strongest ranking factors in local SEO.
 They signal to Google that your gym or fitness center is credible, authoritative, and worth ranking highly.